 We can easily feel disheartened when a run has been hard work.
 We all have those runs.
 Instead of beating yourself up, congratulate yourself on getting out – every run is a step towards your goal.
 Associate joy with your exercise, focusing on the positive feeling you will have when you’re finished!

 Often a bad run is soon followed by an amazing run… look forward to getting that back again.

 Making a note of when, where, how long and the conditions of your run will help you to see how you’re progressing and spur you on.
 You can use apps such as Mapometer to record your distance if you don’t have GPS watch or use Strava to record your runs and follow friends.

 Nothing keeps you motivated to run more than signing up for a race – especially if it’s a little out of your comfort zone!
 Tell your family and friends your plans, they will then help keep you accountable.
 Better still, choose a charity to run for and grab a few sponsors.
 Just having a few people relying on you will drive you to do those runs that you would ordinarily put off!

 Or go virtual!

-If attending a race isn’t your thing, then you could enter a virtual race.
-These have become increasingly popular this year with the periods of lockdown we have experienced and the halt on all big races.
-We have devised our very own virtual run challenge to keep you motivated across the entire year.
-Sign up for one month or three months at a time and keep motivated through the Seasons.
-That’s why we’ve called our virtual runs Seasoned Runner!
+If attending a race isn’t your thing, then you could enter a virtual challenge.
+These have become increasingly popular in the past few years and we have devised our very own virtual challenges to keep you motivated to move across the entire year.
+Sign up for our challenge that will keep you doing 8,000 steps a day – or 300 miles from Winter to Spring – however you like (but not by car!).